Vasastan, Gothenburg

 Vasastan is a district in central Gothenburg, Sweden.
-While nearby Haga was a suburb for the working class with wooden houses, Vasastan was built in stone in neo-renaissance and baroque style for the wealthy middle class.
+While nearby Haga was a suburb for the working class with wooden houses, Vasastan was built in stone in neo-Renaissance and baroque style for the wealthy middle class.
 Vasastan was built in the latter half of the 19th century when the city expanded outside the city walls.

+Education

+The Gothenburg School of Business, Economics and Law are located at one end of Vasagatan and the HDK-Valand at the other.